Five-Spice Squash Dumplings

 5. Taste the mixture and add a little more salt to taste.

-6. Place 5 dumpling wrappers on a cutting board or work surface and spoon a teaspoon of filling into the center of each one.
+6. Place 5 dumpling wrappers on a cutting board or work surface and spoon a teaspoon of filling into the center of each.
 Use your finger or a small brush to gently wet the edges of each wrapper with a little water.

-7. Grab the four corners of one wrapper and bring them up into the center so they touch, then press the edges together creating a flat-bottomed dumpling with four ridges on top.
+7. Grab the 4 corners of 1 wrapper and bring them up into the center so they touch, then press the edges together creating a flat-bottomed dumpling with 4 ridges on top.
 Use a little more water as needed to get the edges to stick.

 8. Continue filling and folding until you’ve used up all of the squash mixture (you should get about 20 dumplings).